 If someone is using a great looking piece of art to make a pattern, they need to say who did the original art.
 Now, if a pattern doesn’t say any licensing info, then the likelihood is that it’s being used without the original artist’s consent.
 From the artist’s point of view, this is annoying, but for the buyer, it means the pattern designer is willing to cut corners and give you a cut-rate cross stitch pattern.

 “Octopus” counted cross stitch pattern.
 Designed by Vik Dollin.

 – Is it clearly scanned/photocopied?

 You actually find a lot of these type of patterns spread across sites like Pinterest and eBay, and yes, the patterns are probably good, they come from great designers.
-However the photocopied version is not only an illegal copy, but its putting the designer out of buisness.
+However the photocopied version is not only an illegal copy, but it’s putting the designer out of business.
 If you like their pattern; buy it from them.
-Otherwise they’ll have to stop making awesome patterns.
+Otherwise, they’ll have to stop making awesome patterns.

 – Is it from a questionable website?